WellthCare

 Special Case: Urgent Care Claims

-If your life or health is in immediate danger, the entire process accelerates.
+If your life or health is in immediate danger, the whole process accelerates.
 You may request an expedited appeal verbally or in writing.
 The insurer must respond within 72 hours (or sooner if medically necessary).
-You should always note the urgency in your appeal request.
+Always note the urgency in your appeal request.

 Plan Document Exceptions